tylertian123/ryver-latexbot/deployment_guide.md

 - `LATEXBOT_USER` (**Required**) - The username of the bot account.
 - `LATEXBOT_PASS` (**Required**) - The bot account's password.
 - `LATEXBOT_MAINTAINER_ID` - The user ID of the bot's Maintainer.
 This user is given access to all commands among other privileges.
+- `LATEXBOT_CALENDAR_CRED_FILE` - The path to the file containing the service account credentials for the calendar.
+If unset or empty this will default to "calendar_credentials.json".
 - `LATEXBOT_ANALYTICS` - Set to 1 to enable analytics.
 - `LATEXBOT_SERVER_PORT` - The port to host the web server on.
 - `LATEXBOT_SERVER_AUTH_READ` - The password for the "read" account in the web server.